open-feature/community/community-members.md

 currently there is one vacant seat

 > NOTE:
-> In April 2022 _Project Maintainers_ assigned five seven individuals to be members of the _Bootstrap Governing Committee_.
+> In April 2022 _Project Maintainers_ assigned five individuals to be members of the _Bootstrap Governing Committee_.
 > This is a **temporary** arrangement that should be replaced by an elected governing body before March 2024.
-> Two seats remain vacant at the moment

 ## Technical Committee